butla/bultrowicz.com/cv/curriculum_vitae.en.md

 My main focus was designing and implementing a versatile RPC-style communication between applications on different platforms (used WCF on Windows, JAX-WS on Linux, and my own protocol for Android).
-There was a tight collaboration with our client - the validation teams.
+There was a tight collaboration with our clients - the validation teams.

 Solving some problems required knowledge of obscure inner workings of .NET, Java and Windows system (e.g. discrepancies in implementations of TCP sockets on both programming platforms).